-Ensure adequate and appropriate environmental review under the California transportation impact guidelines to include analysis of bicycle-related issues when evaluating impacts of new projects.
+Ensure adequate and appropriate environmental review under the California Environmental direct or indirect physical environmental impact.
+Consider updating the transportation impact guidelines to include analysis of bicycle-related issues when evaluating impacts of new projects.

-Environmental Quality Act for the Bicycle Plan and all discretionary actions under the Bicycle
+Quality Act for the Bicycle Plan and all discretionary actions under the Bicycle Plan that may have a